Virgin Birth Of Jesus

 Upon leaving heaven, Jesus physically transformed himself into a zygote, the single cell that becomes an embryo.
 The Holy Spirit then implanted this cell in Mary’s womb.

-This possibility concurrently accounts for Mary’s pregnancy while preserving her virginity and the divinity of Jesus.
+This possibility concurrently accounts for Mary’s pregnancy while preserving her virginity and ensuring the divinity of Jesus.

-Mary was uniquely chosen by God to raise Jesus to adulthood.
+God uniquely chose her to raise Jesus to adulthood.
 He singled her out for honor while hanging on the cross.

 Other Transformations

-This surrogacy explanation is loosely based on precedent.
-Jesus physically transformed himself multiple times before and after his earthly birth.
+This surrogacy hypothesis is loosely based on precedent.
+Jesus physically transformed himself many times before and after his earthly birth.

 The Old Testament records that he left heaven on several occasions to converse directly with Abraham, Jacob, Gideon, Hagar, Moses, Joshua, and Daniel.

-Sometimes he appeared in human form.
-Other times he appeared in the form of a cloud or fire.
+During some of these encounters, he appeared in his human form.
+In others, he took on the form of a cloud or fire.
 When he joined Daniel in the furnace, he was fire-resistant.

 The New Testament records that Jesus transfigured into a radiant version of himself in the presence of Peter, James, and John.
-After his resurrection, he instantly appeared and disappeared in front of many others.
+Then, after his resurrection, he instantly appeared and disappeared bodily in the presence of many others.

-Each of these instances involved a physical transformation.
-And while they do not prove the virginal conception of Jesus, they indirectly lend credence to the possibility of Mary’s surrogacy.
+Each of these events involved a physical transformation.
+And while they do not prove the virginal conception of Jesus, they lend credence to the concept of Mary’s surrogacy.

 Theological Inference